backupbrew/switchbrew/Filesystem services.md

 Returns an [\#IFileSystem](#IFileSystem "wikilink").

 May return errors when attempting to access NCA-paths for an update-title with a gamecard, when the gamecard isn't inserted.
-Returns error 0x7D402 with in32=2 when used with an update-title NCA with NCA-type1.
-Other in32 values with this NCA-type are unusable, even for normal titles.
+May return error 0x7D402 in some cases with update-titles.
+Non-val2 in32 values with NCA-type1 are unusable, even for normal titles.

 ## OpenBisPartition